akuity/awesome-argo/README.md

 * [Kargo](https://github.com/akuity/kargo) helps GitOps practitioners streamline continuous delivery for Kubernetes by automating the progression of changes from one environment to the next.
 * [k8s-bootstrapper](https://github.com/hivenetes/k8s-bootstrapper) is a framework to set up production ready Kubernetes clusters using Terraform and Argo CD.
 * [Kedro](https://github.com/quantumblacklabs/kedro) is an open-source Python framework for creating reproducible, maintainable and modular data science code.
+* [kubechecks](https://github.com/zapier/kubechecks) is a tool to check what changes a pull-request will make to your ArgoCD applications, with reporting directly in the PR.
 * [kubefirst](https://github.com/kubefirst/kubefirst/) provides fully automated open source application delivery and infrastructure management GitOps platforms for Kubernetes.
 * [Kubeflow Katib](https://github.com/kubeflow/katib) is a Kubernetes-native project for automated machine learning (AutoML).
 * [Kubeflow Pipelines](https://github.com/kubeflow/pipelines) is dedicated to making deployments of machine learning workflows on Kubernetes simple, portable, and scalable with Kubeflow.